lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 In the _Azolla_ lab we used this proces for optimising a MIKCc MSA (+@fig:fig7_align_trimprank A & B).
 A MAFFT alignment that was trimmed for a minimum of 10% sequence content per column shows clear structure in conserved domains (+@fig:fig7_align_trimprank A).
 However medium-conserved regions contain little structure and non-homologous residues may be aligned to each other.
-Realignment of INDELS via prank was supported by an ML guide tree of a more strict trim of the same alignment.
+Realignment of INDELs via prank was supported by an ML guide tree of a more strict trim of the same alignment.
 The result was trimmed for 10% collumn content as well and shows clear structure in the medium-conserved regions.
 After realingment, the region contains multiple INDELS unqiue to specific groups of sequences(+@fig:fig7_align_trimprank B).
 Before realignment these regions seemed forced together and would have diluted the phylogenetic signal.